 Students will be required to practice writing new vocabulary with both Pinyin (Romanized Phonetics) and Chinese characters, translating sentences and paragraphs between English and Chinese on a weekly basis with written assignments marked to measure their language and reading abilities.
-They will be participating in classroom discussions on a regular basis with questions and answers through individual, pair and group work with measurement of understanding, listening and speaking skills.
-Cultural introduction will be blended into classroom teaching with demonstration through CDs and other media means.
+They will be participating in in-depth classroom discussions on a regular basis with questions and answers through individual, pair and group work.
+Cultural introduction will be blended into classroom teaching with demonstration through media means.
+Two extended written compositions will need to be completed with topics selected during the term.
+Two research projects will be introduced and carried out in groups.